Computing upper bounds for the packing density of congruent copies of a convex body: Computations for pentagon packings

 Though~$f$ does not satisfy condition~(ii) of Theorem~\ref{thm:main} for the pentagon~$\Kcal$, it satisfies this condition once we enlarge~$\Kcal$ slightly.
 Indeed,~$f$ satisfies condition~(ii) for the pentagon~$1.02\Kcal$.
 This we may verify by picking a fine enough sample of points~$(\rho, \theta, \alpha)$ with~$\rho \leq 1$ for which~$f$ has to be nonpositive, and computing the minimum value of~$f$ on this sample using 256-bit-precision floating-point.
 By computing the derivatives of~$f$, we may estimate how fine the sample has to be and how large the absolute value of the minimum of~$f$ on the sample has to be, in order for us to be sure that~$f$ is nonpositive in the whole required region.

 A side effect of our restriction of the variables is that the function~$f$ we obtain is by construction such that

 for all integer~$l$ (cf.~\eqref{eq:f-final}).
 This and the symmetry of~$\Kcal$ helps us restrict the sample to points~$(\rho, \theta, \alpha)$ with~$\alpha \in [-2\pi/10, 2\pi/10]$.
 To obtain our bound, we had to use a sample of about 6.5~million points to check that~$f$ satisfies condition~(ii) of Theorem~\ref{thm:main}.
+Details of this procedure can be found in the paper \cite{DostertGOV} by Dostert, Guzm\'an, Oliveira, and Vallentin.

 Enlarging the body~$\Kcal$ worsens the bound given by Theorem~\ref{thm:main}, but since we consider a small enlargement of~$\Kcal$, we still manage to obtain the bound of~$0.98103$.

 Finally, we mention some of the computational tools used to generate the semidefinite programming problem and solve it.
 To generate the problem, we use a C++ program with a custom-made C++ library for generating semidefinite programming problems, in particular dealing with sums of squares constraints.
 As a solver we used CSDP~\cite{CSDP}, and to analyze the resulting solution and check that it is feasible we used a mix of SAGE~\cite{SAGE} and C++.